Courses

 Admissions

-Queen’s welcomes applications for the six-year undergraduate Medicine course, for which we have a fixed quota of six places per year, and for the course in Biomedical Sciences, for which we offer up to two additional places.
-We do not currently accept applications for the accelerated (graduate entry) Medicine course.
+Queen’s welcomes applications for the six-year undergraduate Medicine course, for which we have a fixed quota of six places per year.
+We do not currently accept applications for the accelerated (graduate entry) Medicine course or the course in Biomedical Sciences.

-The admissions process includes a rigorous, centralised shortlisting procedure, based in part on the biomedical admissions test (BMAT); shortlisted candidates are distributed between colleges in proportion to the number of places available and are each interviewed at two colleges.
-One of these will be the college of first choice (if a college was specified by the applicant) and the other will be assigned essentially at random.
+The admissions process includes a rigorous, centralised shortlisting procedure; shortlisted candidates are distributed between colleges in proportion to the number of places available and are each interviewed at two colleges.
+One of these will normally be the college of first choice (if a college was specified by the applicant) and the other will be assigned essentially at random.
 Offers are made after careful consideration of all aspects of the application except college preference.
 As a consequence, it is quite common for an applicant to be offered a place at a college that was not their first choice.

-Shortlisted candidates are interviewed at two colleges, usually within a 24-hour period in early December.
-While the precise format varies, each interview will normally involve two or more interviewers and will address a published set of criteria (see Medicine selection criteria and Biomedical Sciences selection criteria).
+While the precise format for interviews varies, each interview will normally involve two or more interviewers and will address a published set of criteria (see Medicine selection criteria).
 We consider tutorial teaching to be an essential part of the learning experience at Oxford, so during the interview we often aim to recreate the feel of one of these small-group teaching sessions.
 Ability to engage in a discussion of medical or scientific issues, to appreciate different points of view and to process new information effectively will be more highly valued than simple factual knowledge at this stage of the selection process.